truffle-box/optimism-box/README.md

 ### Testing

-Currently, this box only supports testing via Javascript/TypeScript tests.
+Currently, this box supports testing via Javascript/TypeScript tests.
 In order to run the test currently in the boilerplate, use the following command:

 ```
 npm run test:ovm --network=(ganache | optimistic_ethereum | optimistic_kovan)